bloomberg/chromium.bb/native_client_sdk/src/doc/reference/pnacl-c-cpp-language-support.rst

 =======================

 The currently supported languages are C and C++.
-The PNaCl toolchain is based on Clang 3.3, which fully supports C++11 and most of C11.
+The PNaCl toolchain is based on recent Clang, which fully supports C++11 and most of C11.
 A detailed status of the language support is available `here
 <http://clang.llvm.org/cxx_status.html>`_.